Associate Risk Management Professional (ARMP)Apply for Certification

 The Certification Process

-The ARMP certification is for individuals with less than two years of risk management experience, completed the DRI risk management class, and have successfully passed the Risk Examination.
+The ARMP certification is for individuals with less than two years of risk management experience, completed a DRI Risk Management Continuity course, and have successfully passed the Risk Management Examination.
 ARMP is for individuals with knowledge of risk management, but who have not yet acquired the necessary experience for certification at a higher level.
 Those wishing to remain at the ARMP level of certification need only to pay their annual fee to maintain the active status of their certification.

 ARMP Certification Details